AnriSmith/iemand/README.md

 # iemand

-The goal of iemand is to ...
+The goal of iemand is to teach us how to use packages

 ## Installation

-You can install the released version of iemand from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of iemand from https://travis-ci.org/AnriSmith/iemand

 ``` r
 install.packages("iemand")